just-the-docs/just-the-docs/peopleops/ONBOARDING_GUIDE.md

 ### How to Do Work

-Skim this so you know the language and how we work `/operations/PROJECT_MANAGEMENT`.
+Skim this so you know the language and how we work: [Project Management](./operations/PROJECT_MANAGEMENT).

 ### Confirm